mateors/tutorial/couchbase-lite-go-version.md

 * Couchbase has an open source version
 * It supports offline first software development as it has a Couchbase Lite/Sync Gateway

-Now I will discuss how I set up embedded NoSQL syncable database for golang
+Now I will discuss how I set up embedded NoSQL syncable database for golang.

-For this i used https://github.com/couchbaselabs/couchbase-lite-C it has a third party golang bindings https://github.com/svr4/couchbase-lite-cgo
+For this I used https://github.com/couchbaselabs/couchbase-lite-C It has a third party golang bindings https://github.com/svr4/couchbase-lite-cgo

 **Step-1:**\
 I am using the following command to clone the repo from github:
 > git clone -b fix/ci_windows_etc https://github.com/couchbaselabs/couchbase-lite-C.git

 **Step-2:**\
-There is a power shell script to produce sub-module update recursively i am using that script using below: opening Windows PowerShell as administrative mode cd into the repository downloaded using step-1 inside my repo there is a folder called jenkins
+There is a power shell script to produce sub-module update recursively\
+I am using that script.\
+At first opening Windows PowerShell as an administrator\
+Then cd into the repository downloaded using step-1\
+inside the repo there is a folder called **jenkins**\

 **Step-3:**\
-cd into jenkins using following
+cd into jenkins using following\
->cd jenkins_win.ps1
+> cd jenkins_win.ps1

 **Step-4:**\
-running the powershell script using following:
+running the powershell script using following:\
 > .\jenkins_win.ps1

-It failed to run Cmake because i am using visual studio 2019 so i am trying to generate solution file using cmake following command: (using command line as administrator)
+It failed to run Cmake because I am using visual studio 2019 so trying another way to generate solution file using cmake (using command line as administrator)

 **Step-5:**\
-creating a folder called build_cmake
+creating a folder called build_cmake\
 > mkdir build_cmake

-**Step-6:** (Only if you use Visual Studio 2019)
+**Step-6:** (Only if you use Visual Studio 2019)\
->Find  BuiltInWebSocket.cc into the following location
+Find a file **BuiltInWebSocket.cc** into the following location\
->~couchbase-lite-C/vendor/couchbase-lite-core/Networking/BuiltInWebSocket.cc
+> ~couchbase-lite-C/vendor/couchbase-lite-core/Networking/BuiltInWebSocket.cc

-open with notepad or any of your favorite text editor and add after `#include <string>`
+###### Open with notepad or any of your favorite text editor and add after `#include <string>`
-> #include <functional>
+> `#include <functional>`

-After that executing the following command:
+After that execute the following command:\
 > cmake -G "Visual Studio 16 2019" -B "C:\Users\mostain\Desktop\couchbase\newdb\couchbase-lite-C\build_cmake"